AmmarMohammed01/JobAppTracker/README.md

 # Job Application Tracker
 ## 👔 About
-A full-stack application to help the user keep track of the jobs they apply to.
+A full-stack application to help users keep track of the jobs they apply to.

 ## 🖥️ Technologies Used
 - Frontend: HTML/CSS/JavaScript